Forum Music Village

 Forum Music Village (previously called Ortophonic Recording Studio) is a recording studio located in Rome, Italy underneath the Sacro Cuore di Maria.
 It was founded by Ennio Morricone, Armando Trovajoli, Luis Bacalov and Piero Piccioni with the studio manager and producer Enrico De Melis in 1969.
 The studio has some peculiarities one of them is the ability to record a church organ directly to the studio.

-Founder and Academy Award winner Ennio Morricone has been using the studio to create his scores for the past forty years.
+Founder and Academy Award winner Ennio Morricone used the studio to create his scores for over forty years.
 The studio has hosted many directors who have worked alongside him, including Brian De Palma, Oliver Stone and Barry Levinson.
 The Academy Award-winning scores of "Il Postino: The Postman" by Luis Bacalov and "Life Is Beautiful" by Nicola Piovani were recorded in Studio A of Forum Music Village.

 The studio has played host to international artists such as Quincy Jones, Placido Domingo, Andrea Bocelli, Red Hot Chili Peppers, will.i.am, Morrissey and Cher.

 The history of the studios

 The foundation, Ortophonic (1970–1979)

-At the end of the 1960s Ennio Melis, manager of the Soundtracks section of the Italian RCA, knew about theavailability of the underground spaces of the Basilica of the Sacred Heart of Mary and the possibility of creating and founding recording studios.
+At the end of the 1960s Ennio Melis, manager of the Soundtracks section of the Italian RCA, knew about the availability of the underground spaces of the Basilica of the Sacred Heart of Mary and the possibility of creating and founding recording studios.
 The projects were presented to the conductor and arranger Bruno Nicolai, the sound engineers Sergio Marcotulli and Pino Mastroianni, and the composer and arranger Armando Trovajoli who immediately involves his colleagues Luis Bacalov, Ennio Morricone and Piero Piccioni.

 The Ortophonic Studios were thus founded on 5 May 1970.

-From 1970 to 1979, led by the Four Maestros and De Melis, the studios are one of the top recording facilities in Italy, hosting artists as Fabrizio De Andrè, Mireille Mathieu, and Gato Barbieri – together with the Founding Maestros -, being part of the creation of huge masterpieces between pop music and soundtrack: from Storia di un impiegato, to Concerto Grosso per i New Trolls, the soundtrack of Last tango in Paris, Deep Red, Febbre da Cavallo and the music for Aggiungi un posto a tavola, for the first staging with an unforgettable Johnny Dorelli.
+From 1970 to 1979, led by the Four Maestros and De Melis, the studios are one of the top recording facilities in Italy, hosting artists as Fabrizio De André, Mireille Mathieu, and Gato Barbieri – together with the Founding Maestros -, being part of the creation of huge masterpieces between pop music and soundtrack: from Storia di un impiegato, to Concerto Grosso per i New Trolls, the soundtrack of Last tango in Paris, Deep Red, Febbre da Cavallo and the music for Aggiungi un posto a tavola, for the first staging with an unforgettable Johnny Dorelli.

 The perfect acoustic, the capacity of Studio A built to catch the sound of large symphonic ensembles, the wise and skillful work of the sound engineers, and the intense creativity and mastery of the most important stars of pop and film music increased the development and the credibility of the Studios.
 In less than a decade, Ortophonic were considered both in Italy and internationally an authentic "temple of sound", everyday witness of the creation of thousands of music productions.